 Note: This could, for example, be implemented by storing any mutable

 have a reference to the

 TracerProvider from which they were obtained.
 If

 configuration must be stored per-tracer (such as disabling a certain tracer),

-the tracer could, for example, do a look-up with its name+version+schema_url in
+the tracer could, for example, do a look-up with its identity in a map

 TracerProvider, or the